relf/egobox/joss/paper.md

 # Acknowledgements

-I would like to thank my colleagues Nathalie Bartoli, Thierry Lefebvre and Sylvain Dubreuil as their work on surrogate-based adaptative optimization has fueled this software development.
+I would like to thank my colleagues Nathalie Bartoli, Thierry Lefebvre, and Sylvain Dubreuil as their work on surrogate-based adaptative optimization has fueled this software development.

 # References